amuzetnoM/super_scripts/README.md

 ## What you'll find here

-- Centralize handy utilities used across multiple projects
+- Centralized handy utilities used across multiple projects
-- Provide audited, well-documented scripts you can trust
+- Audited, well-documented scripts you can trust
-- Make security tools discoverable and easy to run
+- Security tools discovery made simple and easy to run

 --